wesbos/beginner-javascript-notes/notes/Module 8꞉ Data Types.md

 The only way to check whether an array is an array is by using `Array.isArray()`

-Some people sort of cheat it and instead of using `Array.isArray` they will check fo the existence of things that are array-ish such as for the existance of a length property.
+Some people sort of cheat it and instead of using `Array.isArray` they will check fo the existence of things that are array-ish such as for the existence of a length property.
 That isn't good because you could have an object with a length property as well and that check wouldn't work.

 #### Object Static Methods